mochajs/mocha/docs/index.md

 ### Failing Hooks

-Upon a failing `before` hook all tests in the current suite and also its nested suites will be skipped.
+Upon a failing "before all", "before each" or "after each" hook, all remaining tests in the current suite and also its nested suites will be skipped.
 Skipped tests are included in the test results and marked as **skipped**.
 A skipped test is not considered a failed test.

 ```js
 describe('outer', function() {